 One of the most famous windmills in the Netherlands, De Gooyer windmill, dates back to the 16th century and is octagonal.

-The windmill served as a flour mill and used commercially until the mid-20th century when it became a corn mill.
+The windmill served as a flour mill and was used commercially until the mid-20th century when it became a corn mill.

 De Gooyer was originally built from wood and is one of the last five remaining windmills constructed in a similar style.